gabrielmoris/docker/kubernetes/networking/README.md

 - We also need to create the container `minikube service tasks-service`

 -to stop run `kubectl delete -f users-deployment.yaml -f users-service.yaml -f auth-deployment.yaml -f auth-service.yaml -f tasks-deployment.yaml -f tasks-service.yaml`

+## Add Frontend

+- Inside App.js I change the ips for the ips currently running in the minikube
+- Start the minikube services `minikube service tasks-service` & `minikube service users-service` and copy the url of Tasks in App.js
+- Build and upload project `docker build -t gabrielcmoris/kub-demo-frontend .` and run it `docker run -p 80:80 --rm  gabrielcmoris/kub-demo-frontend`